Love Laughs at Andy Hardy: Plot

 A series of unfortunate events take place from this moment on.
 Andy is about to take a shower at the house when he realizes that the water is switched off.
 He goes outside in his robe to switch it on, when the front door shuts behind him and locks automatically.
 Andy is stranded outside in the garden, and has to wait in the shrubbery until his parents arrive home from the country club.
 Before he has a chance to get inside the house again, a passing police man discovers him hiding in the bushes.
 The police man doesn't believe Andy's story when he tries to explain his business in the garden, and insists on taking him inside to get a confirmation from his parents.

 Emily is upset with her son's recent erratic behavior and blames the fact that he is blinded by love.
 She forces her husband to talk with his son and straighten him out on the subject of choosing the right kind of woman.
 Andy confesses his plan to ask Kay to marry him when he comes back to college.
 His parents don't approve of this plan and decide to follow him to Wainwright – to keep an eye on him and keep him away from his sweetheart.

 The president of the school council, Duke Johnson (Hal Hackett), offers Andy the honor of being chairman of the freshman dance as soon as he gets back to the college.
 Andy accepts the offer, but finds out soon after that Kay cannot attend the dance.
 Because of a family emergency she is required to go home to her legal guardian, Dane Kittridge (Dick Simmons).
-Duke understands that Andy is in need of a date at the dance, so he sets up with a girl named Coffy Smith (Dorothy Ford), who is a great deal taller than Andy, making him look ridiculous beside her.
+Duke understands that Andy is in need of a date at the dance, so he sets up with a girl named Coffy Smith (played by 6'2" actress Dorothy Ford), who is a great deal taller than Andy, making him look ridiculous beside her.